 L E A D E R S H I P

-Yuri holds a Masters of Arts in International Development with a focus in Development Economics from the American University in Washington, D.C.
-He received his Bachelor of Arts in History and Political Science from the University of California, Santa Barbara.
+Yuri holds a Masters in International Development Economics from the American University in Washington, D.C. and a Bachelor in History and Political Science from the University of California, Santa Barbara.

 Dr. Manish Wadhwa is an actively practicing, board certified Cardiologist and Cardiac Electrophysiologist in San Diego, CA. As Geneva’s Chief Scientific Officer and Co-Founder, Dr. Wadhwa ensures the Geneva Suite brings clinical and workflow value to its customers.

 After interviewing for medical school at the age of 16, Dr. Wadhwa enrolled at Penn State University’s Thomas Jefferson Medical College Six Year BSc-MD Program.
 Upon completion, Dr. Wadhwa trained in Internal Medicine and General Cardiology at Thomas Jefferson University Hospital in Philadelphia, PA.
 He completed his Cardiology training with 2 years of advanced fellowship in Cardiac Electrophysiology at the University of California at San Diego.
 Dr. Wadhwa has expertise in both implanted device management and follow-up, as well as, invasive and non-invasive treatments of arrhythmias.
 He has been serving the San Diego community in private practice since 2000.